 Note: This Participant Packet contains everything you will need for this program.
-Please bring this document to every session.
-In the interest of sustainability, we recommend that you not print this packet but instead pull it up on a laptop or tablet, which you can bring to every session.
+Please pull up this document on your computer or tablet for every session.
+In the interest of sustainability, we recommend that you not print their Participant Packets.
 Accessing your participant packet virtually will also enable you to click directly on the links embedded within the document.